-ASSET PURCHASE AGREEMENT: KEY ASPECTS
+ASSET PURCHASE AGREEMENT

 Corporate Buy-out - Selling Shares - Forced to Sell - Buying out Shareholders - Buying into a Company